HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/portal_admin_tools/portal_user_interface/managing_themes_and_skins/h_theme_skin_fields.md

 title: Field descriptions for the Themes and Skins portlet
 ---

+# Field descriptions for the Themes and Skins portlet

 Learn more about the fields that are provided with the user interface.